Preparing for Flight: Pushing Back an Airplane

 As we mentioned before, pilots, controllers, and airlines will know when is not safe enough to fly.

-Following the last line above, the answer to this question must sometimes be.
+The answer to this question must be “sometimes, yes.”
 While flying the plane in the middle of a storm is not really a problem, it may be difficult and dangerous to take it to the ground due to the wind.
 So, airlines will cancel their flights in some situations due to thunderstorms.

 The answer to this question is yes.
 Generally, the act of flying a plane during a thunderstorm is not a problem.
 Still, as you already know, the decision to fly under this kind of condition will depend on how dangerous taking off or landing could be.